BotParty/homelab_status_page/readme.md

 add scaffolding
 make demo
-take away scaffolding and grow engine upward grow till handwriting, map and glass of water with duck
+take away scaffolding and grow engine upward build till handwriting, map and glass of water with duck

+eutopia is close. its our job to construct it.